uwinkler/restate/README.md

 connectUndo(store);
 ```

 The application uses `createDispatchHook` to create a dispatch hook.
-With the dispatch hook, a component can dispatch an `UNDO` event, like so:
+With a dispatch hook, a component can dispatch an `UNDO` event, like so:

 ```ts
 const useDispatch = createDispatchHook(AppStoreProvider)